 If the students have difficulty visualising which part of "the illuminated part of moon's surface" is visible to the persons on earth, they can try an alternate model.
 The person playing the Moon's part while moving to different positions can keep facing the Sun.
 This may help students consistently visualise this person's face to be the illuminated part of the Moon.
 Thus, by observing what part of the illuminated Moon's face is being seen by the observer on Earth, one can visualise the phase of the Moon.
-In reality, this alternate model involves another approximation as it is not the same part of the Moon that faces the Sun all the time.
+Another assumption in the alternative model is that the same part of the Moon is always facing the Sun.
+But the fact is that the same part of the moon is not always facing the sun.
 The Moon rotates around itself while it is revolving around the Earth.
 Rotation period of the Moon is nearly same as its revolution period.
 Therefore, only one side of the Moon is seen from Earth.